Zoë Kravitz Swaps Lacy Lingerie for the Most Relaxed Denim Suit

-Zoë Kravitz Swaps Lacy Lingerie for a Slouchy Denim Suit and The Row Flip-Flops
+Zoë Kravitz Swaps Lacy Lingerie for a Slouchy Denim Suit and $205 Flip-Flops

 As soon as Zoë Kravitz steps foot in another city, local It girls abdicate the throne.
 The zip code automatically belongs to Kravitz and her top-tier street style.
 (At least until she jets off again.)
 For example, once her Caught Stealing press tour landed in New York on August 26, she resumed her sartorial reign with a '70s-inspired denim suit.